AdguardTeam/AdguardKnowledgeBase/02.general/02.how-to-create-your-own-ad-filters/docs.en.md

 ```
 example.org#%#//scriptlet("abort-on-property-read", "alert")
 ```
-This rule applies the abort-on-property-read scriptlet on all pages of example.org and its subdomains, and passes one orgument to it (alert).
+This rule will be applied to example.org pages (and its subdomains) and will execute the "abort-on-property-read" scriptlet with the "alert" parameter.

 ### Redirect resources